Scotchy/XPipe/docs/source/index.rst

    :maxdepth: 4
    :hidden:

-   Welcome to PipeML's documentation ! install pipeml.config pipeml.client
+   Welcome to XPipe's documentation ! install xpipe.config xpipe.client
    build

-Welcome to PipeML's documentation !
+Welcome to XPipe's documentation !
 ===================================

-PipeML is a library that I started developping in December 2020 for my personal use.
+XPipe is a library that I started developping in December 2020 for my personal use.
 As it might be useful for other people, I decided to publish the code as an open source project on Github.

-PipeML focuses on two principal components to make Data Science easier: *configuration files* and *experiment tracking*.
+XPipe focuses on two principal components to make Data Science easier: *configuration files* and *experiment tracking*.

 - Configuration files are a big concern in data science field.
 It can become a true nightmare as you probably want to handle traceability and adopt a clean approach while dealing with a lot of configuration files.
 But there is no standard today.
-PipeML facilitates your work by automatically loading python objects from a yaml configuration.
+XPipe facilitates your work by automatically loading python objects from a yaml configuration.
 You can also easily include other yaml files into another for instance.

 - The web interface will enable you to easily organize your experiments into folder, filter them and to plot different kind of graphs.
 You would particularly appreciate the library if you need to have an overview of a lot of your experiments.

 The philosophy behind the project is to be simple and customizable.

-As a team, you can run a single PipeML server for everyone.
+As a team, you can run a single XPipe server for everyone.
 It will promote exchange as everyone can easily share their work with others.

 Indices and tables